anshu02gupta/anshu02gupta.github.io/index.md

 By integrating observational techniques with computer simulations, my research is pushing the boundary of observational astronomy.

-I am currently a postdoctoral fellow at the [University of New South Wales](https://www.physics.unsw.edu.au/staff/anshu-gupta), Sydney.
+I am currently a postdoctoral fellow at the University of New South Wales ([UNSW](https://www.physics.unsw.edu.au/staff/anshu-gupta)), Sydney.
-I did my graduate studies (2018) at Australian National University, Canberra with Prof. Lisa Kewley and Dr. Tiantian Yuan.
+I did my graduate studies (2018) at Australian National University (ANU), Canberra with Prof. Lisa Kewley and Dr. Tiantian Yuan.
 I grew up in India, where I did a dual bachelors and masters degree in Physics at one of the highly prestigious schools for undergraduate science education, Indian Institute of Science Education and Research, Mohali.

 My other passion is baking.
-A [multiseed sourdough bread](https://anshu02gupta.github.io/others/) is the highlight from my recent baking adventures.
+A [multiseed sourdough bread](https://anshu02gupta.github.io/hobbies/) is the highlight from my recent baking adventures.